Neil Rackers missed a field goal that would have won the playoff game against the Packers.

 2. Kicking in the clutch.Neil Rackers led the NFL in field-goal percentage during the regular season, making 16 of 17 attempts for 94.1 percent.
 A groin injury slowed him late in the season, however, and Rackers' confidence might have suffered after he missed a 34-yard attempt that would have beaten the Packers in the wild-card round.
 Coach Ken Whisenhunt took off some of the pressure by noting that sloppy late-game management had put Rackers in a tough position before that kick, rushing the kicker's usual routine.
 Still, that's a kick Rackers must make.
 He has missed clutch kicks in past seasons.
 If the Cardinals need another game-winner this week, can they count on Rackers?

 3. Arizona defense seeks reprieve.
 The Saints' offensive players and coaches had to like what they saw from the Cardinals' defense in the wild-card round.
 Arizona seemed helpless against Green Bay.
-The Packers scored on seven consecutive possessions, collecting touchdowns on five of them in a row.
+The Packers scored on seven consecutive possessions, collecting touchdowns on five of them.
 This marked a departure from regular-season form.
 Arizona allowed 20.3 points per game in 2009, down from 26.6 the year before.
 Tackling ranked among the most obvious shortcomings against the Packers.
 This is an important game for the Cardinals on defense.
 They changed coordinators in the offseason after ranking 28th in points allowed and failing to hold a fourth-quarter lead against Pittsburgh in the Super Bowl.
 Winning the Green Bay game last week bailed out the 'D' to a degree, but if the Cardinals suffer another defensive implosion and lose Saturday, it'll be tough to consider 2009 a success on defense.